-- Know the apps you use: If your apps take advantage of AMD's superior cores / threads per dollar, you might want to get an AMD chip.
-But if you're using lightly-threaded apps or Adobe products, Intel will perform better.
+- Know the apps you use: If your apps take advantage of superior core counts or memory channels, you might want to get an AMD chip.
+But if you're using lightly-threaded apps or want the broadest spate of officially supported software, Intel tends to perform better.

 - Get the latest gen: You usually won't save a lot by going with an older chip, and you may limit your upgrade options down the road.

 - Keep the motherboard in mind: The priciest CPUs require more expensive motherboards than cheaper chips.

 For even more information, check out our 2020 CPU Buyer’s Guide, where we discuss how much you should spend for what you’re looking to do, and when cores matter more than high clock speeds.